Active interference suppression in frequency-division-multiplexed quantum gates via off-resonant microwave tones: Numerical results

 \subsection{Pulse width requirements for AIS}

-We now present the pulse width requirements for AIS.
-Figure~\ref{fig:result:tau}(a) shows the infidelity $1 - F_{\text{mean}}\left(U_{\text{ideal}}, U\right)$ as a function of the number of drive microwave tones $N_\mathrm{d}$ and the normalized pulse width $\tau/\tau_0$.
-Figure~\ref{fig:result:tau}(b) is an enlarged view of Fig.~\ref{fig:result:tau}(a) in the range $0.9 \le \tau/\tau_0 \le 1.1$, corresponding to the region outlined by the orange dashed lines.
-For $\tau = m\tau_0/2$, i.e., in the orthogonal and quasi-orthogonal cases, the infidelity decreases as $N_{\mathrm{d}}$ increases; thus AIS has a beneficial effect.
-This result is consistent with the analytical prediction in Sec.~\ref{sec:method}.
+Here, we present the pulse width requirements for AIS.
+Figure~\ref{fig:result:tau}(a) shows the infidelity $1 - F_{\text{mean}}\left(U_{\text{ideal}}, U\right)$ as a function of the number of drive microwave tones $N_\mathrm{d}$ and normalized pulse width $\tau/\tau_0$.
+Figure~\ref{fig:result:tau}(b) presents an enlarged view of Fig.~\ref{fig:result:tau}(a) in the range $0.9 \le \tau/\tau_0 \le 1.1$, corresponding to the region outlined by the orange dashed lines.
+Note that we set the pulse amplitude $\alpha$ according to the pulse width $\tau$ to satisfy the condition $\tau\alpha = \phi$, where $\phi$ is the desired rotation angle.
+Thus, if the interference from off-resonant microwave tones is negligible, the fidelity should remain high regardless of the pulse width.
+For $\tau = m\tau_0/2$, i.e., in the orthogonal and quasi-orthogonal cases, the infidelity decreases as $N_{\mathrm{d}}$ increases; thus, AIS has a beneficial effect.
+This result is consistent with the analytical predictions presented in Sec.~\ref{sec:method}.
 However, for $\tau \ne m\tau_0/2$, the infidelity remains almost constant over the entire range of $N_{\mathrm{d}}$.
-This is because, in this case, the unwanted terms do not vanish and thus limit the effectiveness of AIS (see Appendix~\ref{sec:appendix:lambda}).
+This is because, in this case, the unwanted terms in the coefficients $\lambda_{\mathrm{x}}$, $\lambda_{\mathrm{y}}$, and $\lambda_{\mathrm{z}}$ do not vanish, thereby limiting the effectiveness of AIS (see Appendix~\ref{sec:appendix:lambda}).

-This result significantly restricts the allowable values of $\tau$.
-However, $\tau$ is originally chosen from the set $\left\{m\tau_0/2\right\}$ to achieve high fidelity~\cite{OFDM_gate}.
+This result significantly restricts the choices of $\tau$.
+However, $\tau$ is already selected from the set $\left\{m\tau_0/2\right\}$ to achieve high fidelity in the underlying OFDM scheme~\cite{OFDM_gate}.
 Therefore, this restriction does not constitute a significant limitation of AIS.